-An Amprobe multimeter in Singapore is priced as a professional mid-market instrument — meaningfully below Fluke Industrial's equivalent tier, while still delivering True-RMS accuracy and CAT III/IV safety certification well above budget import meters.
+An Amprobe multimeter in Singapore is priced as a professional mid-market instrument, meaningfully below Fluke Industrial's equivalent tier, while still delivering True-RMS accuracy and CAT III/IV safety certification well above budget import meters.
 The exact price depends on which tier you choose, and understanding what each tier actually buys you is more useful than fixating on a single number.
-This guide breaks down the value proposition qualitatively, tier by tier.
 Browse current models on our Amprobe brand page.

 Amprobe's entry-tier multimeters cover the fundamentals: voltage, current, resistance, continuity, and diode test, typically with auto-ranging and CAT III 600V certification.
 What you generally don't get at this tier is True-RMS, extended capacitance/frequency measurement, or advanced logging.

-Who this fits: Occasional or light-duty use — general maintenance checks, basic troubleshooting on residential circuits, or as a secondary backup meter.
-Not recommended as a primary professional tool for commercial or industrial electrical work.
+Who this fits: Occasional or light-duty use, general maintenance checks, basic troubleshooting on residential circuits, or as a secondary backup meter.
+Not recommended as a primary tool for commercial or industrial work.

 Watch Out